jojo61/vdr-plugin-softhdcuvid/README.md

 AMD VAAPI is broken by AMD and will not work currently.

 You have to adapt the Makefile to your needs.
-I use FFMPEG 4.0 The Makefile expects the CUDA SDK in /usr/local/cuda.
-Currently it is tested with CUDA 10
+I use FFMPEG 4.0

 This Version supports building with libplacebo. https://github.com/haasn/libplacebo You have to enable it in the Makefile and install libplacebo yourself.